What Does Hospice Care Mean and What Benefits Does it Provide?

 - Therapeutic Musicians: Our therapeutic musicians evaluate patient's needs and use music to promote physical, spiritual, and emotional well-being.
 This might include songwriting, singing, instrument playing, and music listening.

 - Healing Touch (Reiki): Healing Touch practitioners and Reiki Masters will lay their hands on or near patients to move and transfer energy to reduce stress, anxiety, and pain, and promote healing.

 Through all the physical, mental, emotional, and spiritual services offered, it’s our mission to support your family during this time.
 It is our priority to help your loved one live out their days the way they want to.

 Compassionate Hospice Care that Takes Care of Your Family

-At Ethos Hospice, we strive to make every day more comfortable and joyful for your parent and family.
-If your parent is in need of hospice care, our team is ready to help and support you during this time.
-Please contact us today at 701-356-3803 to learn more.
+At Ethos Hospice, we strive to make every day more comfortable and joyful for our patients and their families.
+If your loved one could benefit from hospice care, our team is ready to help and support you during this time.
+Please contact us today at (701) 809-9319 to learn more.